jim-collier/x9git/project/design.md

 - Pull requests are subcommands of one noun (`pr`, `pr create`, `pr <n>`, `pr ok <n>`) rather than separate top-level verbs.
 	- This puts everything about a PR in one place to look, and matches how `repo` and `br` group.
 	- `pr create` defaults its title to the last commit subject.
-The alternative, requiring a title, was rejected as inconsistent with `commit`/`update`/`sync`, which all generate a message when none is given.
+The alternative, requiring a title, was rejected as inconsistent with `update`/`sync`, which generate a message when none is given.
 The preview shows the resolved title before the prompt, so a bad default is visible rather than surprising.

 - The pre-2.0 command names were dropped outright rather than kept as hidden aliases.
 Version 2 is a deliberate break, the tool is invoked by a different name than it was, and not all of the old commands worked.
 Carrying dead spellings forward would have been the worst of both.